hmrc/common-transit-convention-traders-service-guide/source/documentation/supported-messages.html.md

-# Messages we support
+# Information exchange (IE) messages we support

-Here is the list of messages the CTC Traders API will support
+Here is the list of information exchange (IE) messages the CTC Traders API will support

 ## Departure messages